mbreese/subauth/README.md

             uwsgi_param  HTTPS              $https if_not_empty;
         }

+        location /auth {
+        uwsgi_pass unix:///srv/subauth/tmp/uwsgi.sock;
+        include uwsgi_params;
+        }

 Key points:

 * Make sure that your cookie name is set correctly in `auth_request`.
 * Make sure that you are pointing to the correct location for the uWSGI socket.
 By default we point to a BSD socket (file), but this could also point to a port.
 To run the uWSGI server on a port, you'd have to make the appropriate changes to the `run.sh` script as well.
+* Currently the WSGI app that controls authentication is hard coded to use the URI `/auth` (See above).

 ## Starting subauth
 To start the webservice, use the included `run.sh` script.
 It has three commands: `./run.sh start`, `./run.sh stop`, or `./run.sh restart`.
 If you add a new user, then the entire service needs to be restarted as we load the configuration from disk once.